Copper Intrauterine Device (IUD)

 HOW IS AN IUD REMOVED?

-Removal of an IUD is done by a doctor.
+Removal of an IUD is done by a doctor or nurse who is specially trained to do this.
 It is a relatively quick and straightforward procedure and can be done at any time.
-IUDs have very fine nylon threads attached to them that extend through the cervix to make it easy to check if they are still in place, and to make it easy for a doctor to remove.
-If you are not wanting to get pregnant when your IUD is removed make sure that you use condoms correctly and consistently, or abstain from sexual intercourse, for 7 days before the IUD is removed.
-This is because sperm can live for up to 7 days in the uterus and there is a risk of pregnancy if an IUD is removed within this time.
+IUDs have very fine nylon threads attached to them that extend through the cervix to make it easy to check if they are still in place and make it easy for a doctor or nurse to remove.
+If you do not want to get pregnant, make sure that you use condoms or abstain from sexual intercourse for 7 days before the IUD is removed.
+Sperm can live for up to 7 days in the uterus, and there is a risk of pregnancy if an IUD is removed within this time.

 WHAT ARE THE ADVANTAGES OF A COPPER IUD?